Gwen wants to be the acclaimed reporter her father is. Has she got what it takes?

 "Let's meet.
 I don't want to leave a car here...it might get towed if we're late.
 This is exciting, dude.
 See you in a few."
 She gave me a quick hug.
 "Call me when you get in your car, ok?"

-'What a great friend to play and work with'.
+'What a great friend to party and work with'.

 We went our separate ways.
 I rushed through the lighted parking lot.
-I pushed the alarm disabler on my key-chain and got in my 2004 Honda Civic.
+I pushed the alarm disabler on my key-chain and got in my 2014 Honda Civic.
 The car automatically locked.
-I reached in my CD case and popped Coldplay in.
+I put my favorite jazz playlist on.
 I grabbed my cell phone to call Casey.
 I hit the camera button by mistake.

 Oh well, now she could see what a great camera it was.